 We’re starting at the beginning with plant-based meat substitutes.
 If meat usually takes centre-stage on your plate, having an idea of what to use in its place should help ease your transition into veganism.
 Bonus: there are often additional nutritional benefits!

 These are our top 4 favourite vegan ingredients worthy of replacing meat in any dish, without the additives that come with some meat alternatives.

 The popularity of jackfruit has exploded in line with the rise of veganism – testament to just how brilliant it is in place of meat.
 Biona Organic Jackfruit is a great source of fibre and vitamins and is mild with a tender, almost chewy texture – perfect for taking on big flavours.

 Drain and rinse and pat dry jackfruit chunks.
 Chop off the harder core portion and discard and add the remaining chunks to your recipe (e.g. these mouth-watering burgers), either leaving intact or using forks to gently tease apart the flesh-like petals, in the style of pulled pork.
-Or you could simply heat and serve our ready-to-go Sweet & Smoky, Yellow Thai Curry or Chilli & Lime jackfruit with rice or noodles.
+Or you could simply heat and serve our ready-to-go Sweet & Smoky or Yellow Thai Curry jackfruit with rice or noodles.
 Enjoy!

 In Place Of:

 Also known as the ‘banana heart’, banana blossom has been hailed as the next big thing in vegan cookery.
 It has a naturally neutral flavour and chunky, flaky texture.
 Like jackfruit, it can be bought fresh but isn’t readily available and can be tricky to prepare.
 We’ve made it easy with our canned Organic Banana Blossom in Brine.